-You will submit your book for print in two files:
+You must submit two files:

 You will need to submit these files in PDF Format.